 I hope you’re working hard for equality and justice and diversity, that you’re openly opposing hatred.

 I hope you are using your voice in more ways than by not using it.

-I don’t know why you were silent a year ago, but I want you to know that your silence was costly regardless.
+I don’t know why you were silent in 2016, but I want you to know that your silence was costly regardless.
 Your abstinence was loud, and so your presence now needs to be even louder in making it right.

-Today tens of millions of us will continue to be the kind of people the world needs, we will keep pushing back against so much that seems so very wrong since November 2016, and I really hope to see you alongside us—even if we never meet or have a conversation about the election.
+Today tens of millions of us will continue to be the kind of people the world needs, we will keep pushing back against so much that seems so very wrong since the election, and I really hope to see you alongside us—even if we never meet or have a conversation about the election.